Portugal: My Best Tips for an Artsy Trip

 Belém

 From downtown Lisbon, head to Belém on either the E15 tram or the 728 bus.
-They’ll drop you in front of the Mosteiro dos Jeronimos.
+It will drop you in front of the Mosteiro dos Jeronimos.

 Several of Lisbon’s iconic tourist attractions, as well as great views of the Tejo Estuary, are located in the stylish Belém district in west Lisbon.
 This area has enough attractions to fill a day, but with only an afternoon, here’s what I suggest you see, in this order.